acomplicatedframework/ACWOL/contributing-humans.md

 ---

-## 8. FINAL NOTE
+## FINAL NOTE

 ACWOL evolves through dialogue, not obedience.

 If your contribution helps someone:

 - Think more clearly
 - Act more responsibly
 - Retain their autonomy
-- See the world with less illusion
+- Or see the world with less illusion

 then it belongs here.